Part 1: Eps 1 - 50

 Deegan, who was transferred to the Homicide squad from Ballarat, where he had worked under

-kicks a punching bag): "Here I am about to do an opening sequence to be shown every
+kicks a punching bag, which resulted in his breaking a toe: "Here I am about to do an opening sequence to be shown every

 week, so what do I do?
 Bright boy goes out the night before and has a curry with friends